 California's "Ban the Box" Law

-On January 1, 2018, California passed a law banning employers from inquiring about an applicant's criminal history prior to making a conditional job offer.
+On January 1, 2018, California passed a law banning employers from inquiring about an applicant's criminal history before making a conditional job offer.
 This is to protect job seekers so they will not be excluded from the early stages of recruitment due to their criminal history.
 Even if your convictions are discovered in the later stages of the recruitment process, employers are forbidden from denying you an offer solely based on your criminal background

 What About Expunged DUIs?

 If your DUI is expunged, you are no longer obligated to disclose it on job applications, with very limited exceptions.
-If you successfully completed your DUI probation and you have not expunged your DUI, you should consider doing it – it will make it a lot easier to find a job.
+If you completed your DUI probation and you have not expunged your DUI, you should consider doing it – it will make it a lot easier to find a job.